 Details: Dir.
 Curtis Harrington.
 Perf.
 John Savage, Ann Sothern, Ruth Roman, Luana Anders, Cindy Williams.
 Media Cinema Group, 1973.

-Synopsis: Terry (John Savage), a young white man, returns home after spending two years in prison for participating in a gang rape.
+Synopsis: Terry (John Savage) returns home after spending two years in prison for participating in a gang rape.
 The deaths start adding up, particularly those involved in the rape and resulting prosecution.
-The next-door neighbor, Louise, is a white female librarian, but is never seen in a library.
+The next-door neighbor, Louise, is a librarian, but is never seen in a library.
 Rather, she’s a peeping tom — but what suspicious behavior is she observing behind those binoculars?

 Note: The character of Louise, as well as her wheelchair-bound father are also explored more in-depth in the Class I film, The Attic (1980).

 Role Call: Luana Anders as Louise — Naughty Librarian (female)

 Related posts: ‘The Killing Kind’ vs. ‘The Attic’

 Details: Dir.
 Boaz Davidson.
 Perf.
 Lawrence Monoson, Diane Franklin, Steve Antin.Golan-Globus Productions, 1982.

 Synopsis: Quintessential ’80s flick, about teenage boys looking for every opportunity to have sex, and dealing with the consequences.
 Includes a brief — but memorable — fight in the school library.